Azure/azure-search-vector-samples/demo-javascript/readme.md

 + Node.js (these instructions were tested with version Node.js version 16.0)

-+ For the end-to-end sample, you also need an Azure Cognitive Search service.
++ For the end-to-end sample, you also need an Azure AI Search service.
 Provide the full endpoint, an Admin API key, and an index name as environment variables.

 You can use [Visual Studio Code with the JavaScript extension](https://code.visualstudio.com/docs/nodejs/extensions) for this demo.
 For help setting up the environment, see this [JavaScript quickstart](https://learn.microsoft.com/azure/search/search-get-started-javascript).